 Month of the Military Child

-Throughout the nation and commonwealth educators and communities will take time in April to recognize the contributions of children whose parents serve in the military.
+Throughout the Nation and Commonwealth educators and communities will take time in April to recognize the contributions of children whose parents serve in the military.
 Frequent moves, family separations through deployments, and reintegration following deployments can make school, home, and community-life challenging for military children.
 Yet, even in such circumstances, these students continually demonstrate resilience and courage.

-Customized Certificate of Recognition (PDF)
+Customized Certificate of Recognition